The REO Advantage: Why Smart Investors Skip the Auction Drama

 Many REO properties come with a clear title, or the bank is at least upfront about encumbrances.
 At auction, you might not even find out what you owe until after the gavel drops.
 This can turn a “cheap” house into a financial nightmare.
 A $30,000 tax lien can kill your flip before it starts.

-5. You’re Working With Professionals
+5. You’re Working with Professionals

 Banks often outsource REO sales to asset managers or real estate agents who know the game and want the deal closed fast.
 That means you’re in a system that’s designed to move—fast approvals, set protocols, and access to property records that auction sales don’t always provide.